-Withdrawal is a physically and psychologically uncomfortable experience — so much so that many heavy drinkers will continue drinking despite negative consequences.
-Withdrawal occurs because continued and excessive alcohol use eventually interferes with the brain’s natural functions, disrupting neurotransmitters that send messages to the central nervous system.
+Withdrawal is a physically and psychologically uncomfortable experience — so much so that many heavy drinkers will continue drinking despite negative consequences just to avoid withdrawal.
+Withdrawal occurs because continued and excessive alcohol use interferes with the brain’s natural functions, disrupting neurotransmitters that send messages to the central nervous system.

 Alcohol abuse also affects dopamine, a neurotransmitter linked to the body’s reward system.
-This neurotransmitter regulates energy, enjoyment, and motivation.
-Dopamine also assists with the body’s sense of attention, motor coordination, cognition, and mood.
+This neurotransmitter regulates energy, enjoyment and motivation.
+Dopamine also assists with the body’s sense of attention, motor coordination, cognition and mood.
 Alcohol releases dopamine when ingested.
 As the body begins to build a higher tolerance for alcohol, the brain becomes more dependent on the substance for feel-good neurotransmitters.
 When a long-term heavy drinker suddenly stops drinking, dopamine production also halts, causing physical and psychological withdrawal symptoms.

 Alcohol Withdrawal Timeline & Symptoms